-If your design is not sized correctly before you start, you may have to redraw it or pay for it to be redrawn.
+If your design is not sized correctly before you start, you may have to redraw it or pay for it to be redrawn (minimum charge £30).
 If you're unsure what size your print will be before starting it's best to go larger rather than too small as we can scale down without losing image quality.

 Correctly sized artwork should have sharp edges when viewed at 100% zoom (left).
 If the artwork is low resolution (right) this will be shown in the final print.
-Remember your image must be 300dpi & at print size when checking this:
+Remember your image must be a minimum of 300dpi (ideally 600) & at print size when checking this:

 This doesn't apply as much to hand drawn images as computer generated graphics, a "rough around the edges" hand drawn image will often add to the effect.
 One thing worth mentioning with hand drawn graphics is often they need tidying up due to smudges / rogue dots left on the paper when scanned.
 If you have Photoshop then make sure to give your scan a touch up before sending over as we may have to charge to clean up rough scans.
 Here's an example of the original scan (left) & after touching up (right):